Lesson Overview

 Conclusion

-Throughout this lesson, we've explored the complex and dynamic world of product management a role that demands mastery in leadership, strategic vision, and tactical execution.
+Throughout this lesson, we've navigated the intricate landscape of product management a role that demands excellence in leadership, strategic foresight, and flawless execution.

-• Product managers are the essential bridge between customer needs and business objectives
+• Product managers serve as the vital connective tissue between customer needs and business objectives

-• Data-driven decision making must guide product strategy and execution
+• Evidence-based decision making must underpin all aspects of product strategy